cryotools/cosipy/README.md

 Elevation|hgt|m a.s.l.||
 # Quick tutorial
 COSPY provides some utilities which can be used to create the input file
-## Create combined static input file
+## Create needed combined static input file
 ### Requirements:
 #### Installed packages and libaries:
 * gdal (e.g. in Debian-based called gdal-bin)